UVA-MLSys/DS5110_Fall_2024/Team 1/README.md

 ## Experiment Process

 ### Data Pre-Processing
 The design process begins with a dataset like AI-for-Astronomy.
 The dataset will be cleaned, with missing values handled and outliers detected to assure quality.
 The cleaned data is then saved as a CSV file and transferred to an S3 bucket for further processing.
+In support of parallel distribution within the AWS Step Function, source data is broken up into different directory folders by size configuration within S3 (e.g., 10MB, 25MB, etc.).
+This allows our team to run inference executions under varying data workload and batch sizes for performance investigation.

 ### Model Training
 We next create a *Step Function* that calls an *AWS Lambda* function to execute data processing operations like data loading and machine learning model training.
 Once the model has completed its run, the results are recorded and shown in tables and visualizations for easy interpretation.
 Throughout the process, testing and validation are carried out to ensure the outputs' dependability and correctness.

+### Step Function Execution
+Parameters associated with execution pipeline may be altered within the Lambda Payload of the AWS Step Function, including Batch Size, World Size and directory paths across S3 bucket locations.
+Our team investigated changes across these various parameters and observed their impacts to execution performance and stability.

 ### Evaluation Metrics
-The descriptions of the primary metrics used during the evaluation of the prediction of redshift are reproduced below:
+Descriptions of the primary metrics used during the evaluation including redshift model prediction and AWS Step Function performance are noted below:
 - **Mean Absolute Error (MAE)**: Measures the average magnitude of the errors between predicted and true values, providing insight into prediction accuracy.
 - **Mean Square Error (MSE)**: Quantifies the average of squared errors, emphasizing larger deviations to highlight significant prediction errors.
 - **Bias**: Measures the average residuals between predicted and true values, indicating any systematic over- or underestimation in predictions.